Borrowing during vacations

 - Once your application has been accepted, print out the email verification document you will receive.

-- At the least, you will need to take with you to the appropriate library the relevant email verification document (or your SCONUL Access card for those who joined the scheme by issue of a SCONUL Access card), as well as your Durham University Campus Card, which carries your Library barcode.
+- At the least, you will need to take with you to that library the email verification document you have received and printed out (or your SCONUL Access card for those who joined the scheme by issue of a SCONUL Access card), as well as your Durham University Campus Card, which carries your Library barcode.
 The library should tell you what identification is needed for future visits.

 - Check which services and facilities you are entitled to use at each institution by contacting the library you wish to visit in advance.
 Most libraries will allow reference access for undergraduates.
 Postgraduates and staff may have borrowing rights.